Albania just might be Europe’s best kept secret!

 We drove from Tirana down to Hirande and stopped a few times along the way to swim.

-While we were in Tirana we made friends with a Kiwi gal named Rebecca who was headed to Greece.
+We befriended a Kiwi gal named Rebecca at our hostel in Tirana* who was headed to Greece.
 She came with us on our road trip, and it’s a good thing she did because I was way too hungover that first day to act as navigator.

 The three of us had a blast sunning ourselves on abandoned beaches and singing along to 90’s tunes in the car.